Skip to main content

 Overview

 Mitzu connects to AWS Athena using an AWS user with the right permissions to access your data.
-To connect Mitzu to AWS Athena, first, this user should be created, and then its credentials need to be configured in Mitzu.
+To connect Mitzu to AWS Athena, you need to create this user first and then configure its credentials in Mitzu.

-If you use other AWS services, we recommend creating a special AWS Service Account that only has the permissions required to run Athena and input the IAM credentials from that account to connect Mitzu to Athena.
+If you use other AWS services, we recommend creating a dedicated AWS service account that only has the permissions required to run Athena, and using the IAM credentials from that account to connect Mitzu to Athena.

 See Identity and access management in Athena.